nhrap-hazus/FAST/README.md

 Issues can be reported through the repository on Github: https://github.com/nhrap-dev/FAST/issues

-For questions contact us at hazus-support@riskmapcds.com
+For questions contact the Hazus Team at fema-hazus-support@fema.dhs.gov.

 ## To Use